OlaOluwalekan/FocusFlow/README.md

 # FocusFlow Task Management Web App

 FocusFlow is a task management web application built using Flask and PostgreSQL.
 It allows users to organize and manage their tasks efficiently, providing features such as task creation, category assignment, and user authentication.
+A demo can be found [here](https://youtu.be/lt8WgahXXBU)

 ## Table of Contents